openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

           * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object for each language identifier.
 * `order`: OPTIONAL.
 An array of the claim name values that lists them in the order they should be displayed by the Wallet.

-The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `jwt_vc_json`:
+The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential Format `jwt_vc_json`:

 <{{examples/credential_metadata_jwt_vc_json.json}}

 #### Authorization Details {#authorization_jwt_vc_json}

-The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.
+The following additional claims are defined for authorization details of type `openid_credential` and this Credential Format.

 * `credential_definition`: REQUIRED.
 Object containing the detailed description of the Credential type.
 It consists at least of the following sub claims:
   * `type`: REQUIRED.
 Array as defined in (#server_metadata_jwt_vc_json).
 This claim contains the type values the Wallet requests authorization for at the Credential Issuer.
   * `credentialSubject`: OPTIONAL.
 An object containing a list of name/value pairs, where each name identifies a claim offered in the Credential.
 The value can be another such object (nested data structures), or an array of such objects.
 The most deeply nested value MUST be an empty object.
 This object indicates the claims the Wallet would like to turn up in the Credential to be issued.

-The following is a non-normative example of an authorization details object with Credential format `jwt_vc_json`:
+The following is a non-normative example of an authorization details object with Credential Format `jwt_vc_json`:

 <{{examples/authorization_details_jwt_vc_json.json}}

 #### Credential Request

-The following additional parameters are defined for Credential Requests and this Credential format.
+The following additional parameters are defined for Credential Requests and this Credential Format.

 * `credential_definition`: REQUIRED.
 Object containing the detailed description of the Credential type.
 It consists at least of the following sub claims:
   * `type`: REQUIRED.
 Array as defined in (#server_metadata_jwt_vc_json).
 The credential issued by the Credential Issuer MUST at least contain the values listed in this claim.
   * `credentialSubject`: OPTIONAL.
 An object as defined in (#authorization_jwt_vc_json).

-The following is a non-normative example of a Credential Request with Credential format `jwt_vc_json`:
+The following is a non-normative example of a Credential Request with Credential Format `jwt_vc_json`:

 <{{examples/credential_request_jwt_vc_json_with_claims.json}}